 Most types of theft are classified by law as crimes of "moral turpitude".
 Having one of these types of offenses on your record can carry significant consequences for offenders.
 One of the primary impacts is felt in a former convict's ability to find employment.
 Convictions for crimes of moral turpitude, particularly felonies, may be discovered in background checks or job applications and could disqualify job applicants.
 Additionally, resident aliens in the country may face deportation or other immigration consequences upon conviction for a crime of moral turpitude.

 Theft penalties and sentencing can have a significant impact on your life even for apparently minor crimes.
 Depending on your criminal history and your jurisdiction, even the theft of a candy bar could have a disproportionate impact on your future.
-The job of a criminal defense attorney is to fight for the best outcome in your case, whether it be an acquittal or a plea bargain.
-Get in touch with an attorney today for a free initial review of the facts of your case.
+If you've been charged with theft, you may want to contact a criminal defense attorney who will be there to fight for the best outcome in your case, whether it be an acquittal or a plea bargain.